xiangjunn/tp/docs/DeveloperGuide.md

      Expected: All events listed with all _fields_ displayed.
 All events listed shown in the status message.

   1. Other incorrect `elist` commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
      Expected: No change in display.
-Error message shown in status bar.
+Error details displayed in the status message.

 ### Linking an event to one or more contacts

    Prerequisites: There is at least one event and one contact in their respective list.

 1. Test case: `elink 1 c/1`<br>
    Expected: The event at index `1` is linked to the contact at index `1`.
-The successfulness of the link is shown in the status message.
+Success details shown in the status message.

 2. Test case: `elink 2 c/1 c/2 c/3`<br>
    Expected: The event at index `2` is linked to each of the contacts at indexes `1`, `2` and `3`.

 3. Test case: `elink * c/1` (where x is an index larger than the event list size)<br>
    Expected: No change in display.
-Error message shown in status bar.
+Error details displayed in the status message.

 3. Test case: `elink 1 c/*` (where x is an index larger than the contact list size)<br>
    Expected: No change in display.
-Error message shown in status bar.
+Error details displayed in the status message.

 4. Other incorrect `elink` commands to try: `elink`, `elink 1`, `elink c/1`<br>
    Expected: No change in display.
-Error message shown in status bar.
+Error details displayed in the status message.

 ### Undoing/Redoing a command

 1. Test case: `cadd n/Amy e/amy@mail.com p/1987911` followed by `undo`<br>
     Expected: A new contact named Amy is added after the first command is then removed after the `undo` command.
-Success messages displayed in the status bar after each command.
+Success messages displayed after each command.

 2. Test case: `cfind Alex` followed by `undo 12`<br>
     Expected: A filtered list with contact name Alex Yeoh will be displayed after the first command.
 A full contact list will be displayed after `undo`command.
-Success messages displayed in the status bar after each command.
+Success messages displayed after each command.

 3. Test case: `cdelete 1` followed by `undo` and `redo`<br>
    Expected: First contact in the contact list is removed from the displayed contact list after the first command.
 The contact is restored after the `undo` command, and is removed again after the `redo` command.
-Success messages will be displayed after each command.
+Success messages displayed after each command.

 4. Test case: `undo` without any previous command<br>
     Expected: No change in display.
-Error message is displayed in the status bar.
+Error details displayed in the status message.

-5. Test case: `redo` without any previous `undo` command.<br>
+5. Test case: `redo` without any previous `undo` command<br>
     Expected: No change in display.
-Error message is displayed in the status bar.
+Error details displayed in the status message.

 ### Saving data